 Employer drug testing policies need to be kept up to date because testing technology is rapidly advancing, and a clear method of determining impairment is not yet available.
 Other policies should be reviewed and updated as the law develops in this area.

 Earlier this year the Supreme Court of Canada ruled in favour of an employer that fired a worked who was involved in an accident with a front end loader and then tested positive for cocaine.
 The employer’s drug and alcohol policy required that employees disclose any dependency or addiction issues.
 If they did, they would be offered treatment.
 If they didn’t, were involved in an accident, and tested positive for drugs or alcohol, they would be fired.
 In this case, the employee never disclosed his drug use to the employer.
 After termination, he filed a human rights claim, arguing that he was fired because of his addition (which was discriminatory).
-The court disagreed and help that he was fired for violation the employer’s policy, a policy that was not discriminatory because he was capable of complying with it.
+The court disagreed and held that he was fired for violation the employer’s policy, a policy that was not discriminatory because he was capable of complying with it.

 Policies that require disclosure of alcohol and drug dependency or addiction issues may be valid and enforceable.
 Policies that are impossible for an addicted employee to comply with should be avoided.
 Employers should make it clear that disciplinary actions are not taken because of the employee’s addiction, but because of a breach of the workplace policy.